Image by wavebreakmedia_micro on Freepik

 Some clinics may have the medicine sent from a pharmacy and you may have a delay in your treatment.
 Once received, your authorised registered health practitioner will contact you to administer the injectables as prescribed by your doctor or NP.

 You will not be able to get your prescription dispensed at a pharmacy to take it home.
-Cosmetic injectables should never be taken home and self-administered as this can lead to serious health consequences.
+As per the script instructions, cosmetic injectables should never be taken home and self-administered as this can lead to serious health consequences.
 These medicines should only be administered by an authorised registered health practitioner in the clinic where you had your consultation with a doctor or NP.

 Giving your prescription medication to someone else is illegal and dangerous.